ymuichiro/quick_learning_symbol_en/04_transaction.md

 It is not necessary to specify a Deadline at this time.
 When listing, add toAggregate to the generated transaction and specify the publickey of the sender account.
 Note that the sender and signing accounts **do not always match**.
-Writing it this way because of the possibility of things like 'Alice signing Bob's sending transaction', which will be explained in subsequent chapters.
+This is because of the possibility of scenarios such as 'Alice signing the transaction that Bob sent', which will be explained in subsequent chapters.
 This is the most important concept in using transactions on the Symbol blockchain.
-The transactions in this chapter are the same Alice, so the signature on the aggregate bonded transaction also specifies Alice.
+The transactions in this chapter are sent and signed by Alice, so the signature on the aggregate bonded transaction also specifies Alice.

 ## 4.7 Tips for use

 ### Proof of existence

-The chapter on Account described how to sign and verify data by account.
+The chapter on Accounts described how to sign and verify data by account.
-By putting this data on a transaction and having the blockchain confirmation, it will be impossible to delete the fact that an account has proved the existence of certain data at a certain time.
+Putting this data into a transaction that is confirmed on the blockchain makes it impossible to delete the fact that an account has proved the existence of certain data at a certain time.
-It can be considered to have the same meaning as the possession between interested parties of a time-stamped electronic signature.
-（Legal decisions are left to experts）
+It can be considered to have the same meaning as the possession between interested parties of a time-stamped electronic signature.（Legal decisions are left to experts）

 The blockchain updates data such as transactions with the existence of this "indelible fact that the account has proved".
 And also the blockchain can be used as proof of knowledge of a fact that nobody should have known about yet.